sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 It's easy to think that since Jesus was God, there was no need for Him to ever receive this authority.
 But when he came to earth, He humbled himself, He laid aside all of His glory.
 As we see here, as a true Son of His Father, everything He had was given to Him.
 He did not assume or take something that didn't belong to Him.

+Not only did Jesus come in the name of the Father, representing the Father as the Son, the works He did were done in the name of the Father.
+The works done in the name of the Father were the credentials of Jesus.
+He didn't go around listing His credentials to everyone.

 > I have come in my Father's name, and you do not receive me.
 [Jhn 5:43 ESV]

 In order to come in the name of the Father, Jesus had a relationship with the Father and was sent by the Father.
-In this chapter we see that this includes

-- The works that He did by the Father (v20)
-- Life as the Father has life in Himself (v26)
-- Authority to execute judgment (v27)
-- Will of the Father, not His own will (v30)

-Not only did Jesus come in the name of the Father, representing the Father as the Son, the works He did were done in the name of the Father.
-The works done in the name of the Father were the credentials of Jesus.
-He didn't go around listing His credentials to everyone.

-> Jesus answered them, "I told you, and you do not believe.
-The works that I do in my Father's name bear witness about me" (John 10:25 ESV)

 In this passage in John, we learn three critical things about the authority of Christ:
-- It was given to Him by His Father (John 5:27)
+- It was part of His relationship with the Father (John 5:27)
 - It was received and exercised through faith (John 5:30)
 - It was used in line with the Will of the Father (John 5:30)